 Paul Hammant's Blog: Web-app model quandary

 Web applications take effort to develop for the most part.
 Serving static pages is much easier.
 Over the years the patterns and techniques to develop web-apps have changed, and so has the division between logic we write on the web-server tier versus logic in the browser.
-We now write much more logic in the browser, and indeed we’re on the cusp of an era where Model-View-Controller in side the browser is the dominant design.
+We now write much more logic in the browser, and indeed we’re on the cusp of an era where Model-View-Controller (MVC) in side the browser is the dominant design.
 Micro-web-frameworks have made that possible, and there are new problems to solve.

 In this blog entry, I outline the difficulties making solid web-apps where the model is being heavily mutated.
 Earlier today I mulled the technologies in play in 1993, 2000 and 2006 for enterprise web-applications, and this blog entry is intended to continue the cataloging of technologies to the current day.

 I’ll phrase this as a status quo for the technologies in question.

 Micro Web Frameworks are largely divorced from the back-end server technology that hosts the larger web app.
 As such, we can consider them interoperble with many alternate backends.
 In that web-server tier, Rails is still an immensely popular technology, but there are new kids on the block: NodeJS, Grails (Rails for Groovy), Scala’s Lift and Play.
 Rails has competition with Sinatra.
 It ate its previous competitor - Merb and Rails merged to form Ruby on Rails 3.0.
 SpringMVC and the one of .Net equivalents are one more the more ‘safe’ enterprise choices.
 WebSockets and HTML are the cutting edge.
 PHP is still an amazingly popular choice for startups of course.